MaxWenzel/understanding-ai/README.md

 - [Machine Learning](https://www.coursera.org/learn/machine-learning): Andrew Ng
 - [Fundamentals of Deep Learning for Computer Vision](): Nvidia
 - [fast.ai](https://www.fast.ai/about/): free courses for coders
+- [Elements of AI](https://www.elementsofai.com/): The Elements of AI is a series of free online courses created by MinnaLearn and the University of Helsinki.
+- [Building AI](https://buildingai.elementsofai.com/): Building AI a flexible online course for anyone who wants to learn about the practical methods that make artificial intelligence a reality.
+- [KI Campus](https://ki-campus.org/): A learning platform for artificial intelligence
+- [Machine Learning Introduction by Andrew Ng](https://www.coursera.org/specializations/machine-learning-introduction): 3-course program by AI visionary Andrew Ng
+- [Introduction to Artificial Intelligence with Python](https://cs50.harvard.edu/ai/2020/): This course explores the concepts and algorithms at the foundation of modern artificial intelligence, diving into the ideas that give rise to technologies like game-playing engines, handwriting recognition, and machine translation.

 ### Python